Overview: Forward Proxy vs. Reverse Proxy

 We've talked about reverse proxy servers and how they can really be good at protecting the servers in your internal network.
-Lately, however, we've realized that some people actually think we're talking about forward proxy servers or that the two are one and the same.
-They're not.
-This post should easily spell out the difference between forward proxy and reverse.
+Lately, however, we've realized that some people actually think we're talking about forward proxy servers or that the two are the same, but they're not.
+This post will explain the differences between forward proxy and reverse proxy use cases.

-Just to make sure we're starting off on the same foot, the main purpose of a proxy service (which is the kind of service either of these two provide) is very similar to what a person aims to achieve when he proxies for another person.
-That is, to act on behalf of that other person.
-In our case, the purpose of a proxy server is to act on behalf of another machine - either a client or another server.
+The main purpose of a proxy service (which is the kind of service both of these provide) is to act on behalf of another machine.
+In our case, the purpose of forward and reverse proxies is to act on behalf of another machine — either a client, web server or other backend server, etc. In this case, the proxy acts as a middleman.

 The Forward Proxy

-When people talk about a proxy server (often simply known as a "proxy"), more often than not they are referring to a forward proxy.
+When people talk about a proxy server (often called a "proxy"), more often than not they are referring to a forward proxy.
 Let me explain what this particular server does.

 A forward proxy provides proxy services to a client or a group of clients.
-Oftentimes, these clients belong to a common internal network like the one shown below.
+Often, these clients belong to a common internal network like the one shown below.

 When one of these clients makes a connection attempt to that file transfer server on the Internet, its requests have to pass through the forward proxy first.